 This course provides the student with an introduction to the fundamentals of computer problems solving and programming.
 Students are introduced to structured and object-oriented programming concepts in a language-independent manner.
 Basic programming concepts, specific control structures, and object-oriented design are explored.
 Prerequisite: CGS 2167C.
-Lecture hours: 40.
-Lab hours: 0.
+Lec Hrs.
+040 Lab Hrs.
+000 Other Hrs.
+000. 4 Quarter Credit Hours